 We all know that a little greenery can go a long way in establishing a calm and relaxing work environment.
 If you’re unable to stroll around the park on your lunch break or escape to the countryside at the weekend, a terrarium is pretty much the next best thing.

-This one from biOrb is tech-heavy but that means it can take care of your plants so you don’t have to.
+This one from biOrb is tech-heavy (and has a fairly hefty price tag) but that means it can take care of your plants so you don’t have to.
 Creating the perfect micro-climate for growing tropical plants, you can sit back and enjoy your personal slice of paradise.

-Wearable technology is often a go-to choice when it comes to wellbeing, in both the mind and the body.
-The Sona bracelet wants to “train your resilience to stress” and comes with five Resonance breathing meditation sessions for focus and calm – perfect if you need a quick fix during small, intense bouts of stress-related anxiety.
-It also keeps tabs on your heart-rate and physical activity to measure your overall stress levels.
+It's perfect if you need a quick fix during small, intense bouts of stress-related anxiety.
+It also keeps tabs on your heart rate and physical activity to measure your overall stress levels.

 04. The Pip